 - Find free WiFi.
 In touristy spots the world over there are businesses wanting to lure you in by offering free WiFi, sometimes requiring a code you only get after making a purchase.
 This is true at cruise ports, but a simple trick is to ask crew-members where there is reliable free access.
 They’ve likely visited the port many times before and take that opportunity to reconnect with friends and family.
 They’re pros at finding good WiFi.

 - Purchase WiFi access on your cruise ship.
 The success and price of this varies quite a bit depending on the cruise line, ship, and area of the world you’re in.
 A few years ago, all service was too slow and pricey to even mention, but things are getting better.
 Royal Caribbean offers “Voom” on their ships, and ranging from $9-17/day (pre-paying and watching for sales can save a ton) the connection is generally more than adequate for simple web-browsing, and on some ships, is honestly as speedy as many have at home or work.
 Carnival charges a bit more, but in some areas, has reasonable speeds.
 They do however offer a package to access only social-media sites for $5/day, which can still help you keep in touch.
 Norwegian too offers connectivity, and have recently rebranded access with, “Freestyle Choice Plans” which, for 7 night sailings, range from $35 for just social-media access to $245 for streaming media and VPN access.
+Things continue to get better, and now Princess and Oceania even offer some complimentary access!
 Still keep in mind delivering internet at sea is tricky - we explain some of the technical challenges here.

 - Wherever you sail (even if you’re onboard a ship) take advantage of WiFi calling.
 Most carriers offer this feature now and most modern phones support it.
 If you have a fast enough WiFi connection, you can call and text without using the cellular network – often for free.
 Be sure this feature is enabled on both your plan and your phone.